Cinema and Media Studies Lee Chang-dong

 Introduction

-Lee Chang-dong, born in 1954 in Daegu, South Korea, came to the cinema after a career writing fiction, wanting to reach a large audience with his work and believing this was no longer possible using the written word.
+Lee Chang-dong, born in 1954 in Daegu, South Korea, came to the cinema after a career writing fiction, wanting to reach a large audience with his work, and believing this was no longer possible using the written word.
 He began by working on two scripts for Korean New Wave director Park Kwang-su: Geu seome gago shibda (To the Starry Island) (1993) and Jeon Tae-il (A Single Spark) (1995).
 Soon, he would go on to make his first film as a writer-director, Chorok Mulgogi (Green Fish) (1997), part of a whole cohort of filmmakers (Hong Sang-soo, Kim Ki-duk, Park Chan-wook, Bong Joon-ho) who would remake the Korean film industry over the upcoming decades.
-Lee’s work is both distinctive among his Korean contemporaries, tending more toward realism in style even as he deals with the melodramatic plots required of mainstream cinema, while being more continuous with western art cinema humanism than cultish genre directors like Park and Bong or more minimalist stylists like Hong.
+Lee’s work is both distinctive among his Korean contemporaries, tending more toward realism in style even as he deals with the melodramatic plots required of mainstream cinema, while being more continuous with Western art cinema humanism than cultish genre directors like Park and Bong or more minimalist stylists like Hong.
 His next film, Bakha Satang (Peppermint Candy) (1999), would establish Lee as an important voice, and although he would work slowly over the next coming decades, each new Lee film would mark an important event both in Korean cinema and, increasingly, in the global market as well.
-It was also at this time that western scholarly interest in Korean film begins to widely expand, and Lee’s movies were often an important touchstone for this work.
-In 2002, he released Oasis (2002), which competed at the Venice Film Festival, and then he made another change in his career direction, becoming the Minister of Culture and Tourism under the left-wing government of Roh Moo-hyun from 2003 to 2004.
+It was also at this time that Western scholarly interest in Korean film begins to widely expand, and Lee’s movies were often an important touchstone for this work.
+In 2002, he released Oasis (2002), which competed at the Venice Film Festival, and then he made another change in his career direction, becoming the minister of culture and tourism under the left-wing government of Roh Moo-hyun from 2003 to 2004.
 He returned to filmmaking in 2007 with his first literary adaptation, Milyang (Secret Sunshine), which won a Best Actress award for Jeon Do-yeon at the Cannes Film Festival.
 His next film, Shi (Poetry), was almost universally acclaimed and won the Best Screenplay award at Cannes, but then Lee took another sustained break from directing, although he did help produce some important films, such as July Jang’s Dohee-ya (A Girl at My Door) (2012) and Yoon Ga-eun’s Woori-deul (The World of Us) (2016).
 In 2018, he returned with his most unusual film to date, Burning, a (relatively) big-budget adaptation of a short story by Haruki Murakami.
-It won the International Critics Prize at Cannes and re-established Lee as one of the modern cinema’s master filmmakers.
+It won the International Critics Prize at Cannes and reestablished Lee as one of the modern cinema’s master filmmakers.
+In 2022, his short film Shin-jang-so-ri (Heartbeat) premiered at the Jeonju International Film Festival along with a remastered retrospective of his six features and an accompanying collection of essays, published simultaneously in Korean and English translations.

 Interviews and Writings

 A good place to begin with Lee Chang-dong is to explore his interviews as well as his work as an author.
-Unfortunately, only two of his short stories have currently been translated, although more are apparently on their way.
-Lee 2007 and Lee 2018 are short works that give readers an introduction to his literary style and some of the thematic concerns that would eventually find their way into his cinema.
+Unfortunately, only three of his short stories have currently been translated, although more are apparently on their way.
+Lee 2007, Lee 2018, and Lee 2023 are short works that give readers an introduction to his literary style and some of the thematic concerns that would eventually find their way into his cinema.
 Fenkl 2007 is a valuable companion in understanding the difficulties arising from translating Lee into English as well as establishing a connection with his later films.
 In terms of interviews, the best place to start is Kim 2007, an extended conversation with Korean critic Kim Young-jin that not only explores each film up to the then recently completed Secret Sunshine in depth, but also provides some revealing comments on his philosophy and approach to art and the reasons why he transitioned from novelist to filmmaker.
 Bell 2011 gives the director’s thoughts on his newly released Poetry as well as Lee’s musings on film culture more generally.
 With the critical success of Burning, Lee was featured in many interviews across many popular film magazines and websites.
 Brzeski 2018 and Chan 2019 are the most detailed and interesting of this group.
+Kim 2022 is an interview with Lee upon the publication of a collection of essays accompanying a retrospective held by the Jeonju International Film Festival, and Leyshon 2023 discusses with Lee a recently translated short story and the connections between his writing and filmmaking.

 This short but wide-ranging discussion offers insights into Lee’s process of making Poetry as well as his broader thoughts on the film culture of the moment.